shadowbq/snorby/README.md

 along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

-* Note: The snorby source code is 100% free and open source however we use highcharts for metrics and reporting.
-Please make sure you review the [highcharts](http://www.highcharts.com) licensing in detail [here](http://www.highcharts.com/license).
-The below license only applies to snorby source code which can be identified with the below license in each file.
+* Note: The snorby source code is 100% free and open source The below license only applies to snorby source code which can be identified with the below license in each file.